WaiHoi/CS102/README.md

 - **Score Calculation**: Computes scores based on remaining hand.
 - **Endgame Trigger**: Ends game when deck is exhausted or a player has no cards.
 - **Winner Determination**: Declares winner based on lowest score and lowest number of cards collected
-- **Input Validation**:
-    - Prevents invalid moves and handles incorrect inputs.
+- **Input Validation**: Prevents invalid moves and handles incorrect inputs.
-    - Ensures player usernames are unique

 ### Multiplayer Features
 - **Local Multiplayer**: Supports up to 6 players on a single machine.
+- **Unique Usernames**: Ensures usernames are unique and between 3-20 characters

 ### Bot Players
 - **Easy (Random)**: Plays randomly selected cards.